iforce2d/weenyPRU/firmware/bin/README.md

 # weenyPRU firmware binaries

+The 'legacy' pre-built binary was made before TMC2209 UART support was added, and will only function correctly on a pre-v1.2 board.
+It shares the 14 digital I/O equally between input and output.
+That is, pins D1-D7 are inputs, and D8-D14 are outputs.

+The 'v1.2' pre-built binary enables UART TMC and XGZP.

+The 'v1.3' pre-built binary enables UART TMC, XGZP, and DS3502.

+The 'v1.4' pre-built binary enables UART TMC, XGZP, DS3502 and HX711 (instead of RGB LEDs).

+(These version numbers are for the *firmware*, not the board hardware.)

+<span style="color:red">From v1.4 (Nov 16 2024) the communication data between RPi and PRU changed.
+Make sure you update both the LinuxCNC component and the firmware!</span>

 #### weenyPRU-default
 (Only for pre-v1.2 board) Digital ins on D1-7, digital outs on D8-14 (no UART for Trinamic drivers)